-What Can a Handyman Do in Three Rivers, Michigan?
+What Can a Handyman Do Without a License in Three Rivers, Michigan?

 In Three Rivers (St. Joseph County), Michigan does not have a single statewide “general contractor license” for ordinary handyman work, but it DOES regulate residential home-improvement contracting through a state registration program and separately licenses skilled trades (electrical, plumbing, mechanical/HVAC).
 In practice, many small handymen can work without a state contractor license only if they stay under Michigan’s home-improvement registration threshold and avoid all work that requires a licensed trade and building permits.